-c.
-Water Run-off (including stormwater)

-(1) Describe the source of runoff (including stormwater) and method of collection and disposal, if any (include quantities, in known).
+- c.
+Water Run-off (including stormwater) - (1) Describe the source of runoff (including stormwater) and method of collection and disposal, if any (include quantities, in known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

 Stormwater runoff is collected, contained, and treated on-site.
+There will be no change as the result of the use of RAP.

 (2) Could waste materials enter ground or surface waters?
-If so, generally describe a.
-Check the types of vegetation found on the site:
+If so, generally describe